GACJ/ComplibHelp/docs/methods/adding_methods.md

 Name (required)
 :   The desired name for your custom method.
 This will be used by Complib to generate the method's full title.
 See [Things to consider when naming methods](#things-to-consider-when-naming-methods) for advice on choosing a name for your custom method.

-!!! error "Bug"
-    While listed here as required, you will not currently be prevented from saving a method without a name.
-This is a known bug and will be fixed at a later date, after which point you will no longer be able to save methods without a name.
-For the time being, it is strongly advised that you give every custom method a name.

 !!! note
     Complib automatically appends the method's class descriptors and stage to its name to give the method's full title.
 As such, you should not add classification- or stage-specific words such as `Treble Bob` or `Caters` to the name field.